 Experienced Boston Otoplasty Surgeons, Dr. Taylor and Dr. Sullivan can create the delicate structures and a normal appearing ear with less prominence.
-The procedure is also known as ear setback or ear pinning.
-There are many otoplasty techniques - Dr. Taylor and Dr. Sullivan will customize a treatment plan based on each individual to give the most natural appearing ear.
+The otoplasty procedure is also known as ear setback or ear pinning.
+There are many otoplasty techniques - Dr. Taylor and Dr. Sullivan will customize a treatment plan and use techniques based on each individual to give the most natural appearing ear.

 Otoplasty is an outpatient operation for children, teens, and most adults.
 The otoplasty procedure is performed through incisions hidden behind the ear so there is no visible scar.
 Excess skin is removed and the cartilage is then sculpted and sutured to help create natural appearing folds, less prominence, and improved ear contour.
 Long-acting numbing medicine provides post-operative comfort, and the incisions are closed with a combination of dissolving sutures and sutures that gently and easily slide out one week later.

 Dr. Taylor and Dr. Sullivan often work together as a team to perform otoplasty to ensure efficiency and the very best result.
 The operation takes approximately two hours.
-A soft headwrap is worn for 5 to 7 days, which can help reduce swelling and ease pressure.
 Patients recover quickly from the procedure and return home on the same day with limited discomfort.
+A soft headwrap is worn for 5 to 7 days to reduce swelling and pressure.
+Although there will be some swelling, the correction and improvement in ear shape is immediate and tremendous.